aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 # Add Wallet support

-A *wallet* is a program that used to submit a transaction to chain.
+With you [React app set up](./2-set-up-react-app.md), you now need a *wallet* to submit a transaction to the blockchain.

 Aptos provides a [wallet adapter](../../concepts/wallet-adapter-concept.md) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.